Charlie wrote in with an interesting question.

 One, would you actually save enough money over the course of a year by eliminating the shipping barrier at Amazon?
 This is a trick question, of course, as it will become easier for many people to shop more if they no longer have to worry about the shipping issue.
 If you can get anything you want at a pretty good price shipped to your house in two days without any shipping cost, it can be really tempting to buy more items.
 Self-control is really needed here.
 On the other hand, if you have that self-control, the small savings on entertainment items, gifts, household items, and other random things will likely add up fast, particularly if you can clearly identify the savings and switch to buying most of those items through Amazon.

 Two, can the video streaming service adequately replace Netflix for you?
 If you don’t use a streaming video service, then this is a non-issue.
-You certainly have no reason to subscribe to such a service.
+You certainly have no reason to subscribe to such a service (although it can save you big money if you cut the cord to cable at the same time).
 On the other hand, if you do use Netflix, Amazon Prime provides a pretty strong subset of what’s available at Netflix plus some minor additional items.
 Is the mix of content on Amazon Prime’s service an adequate replacement for Netflix for you?
 (Overall, I do feel that Netflix offers better content overall with regards to streaming, but Amazon provides a lot of good stuff and, given the other benefits of Prime, this might be worthwhile for you to switch.)